-The following position, alignment and procedures should be reviewed prior to the start of construction.
+The following panel position and alignment procedures should be reviewed prior to the start of construction.

-Lifting, Placing and Spacing Panels - Panels can be lifted from the horizontal, or stacked position, directly to a vertical position by attaching a lifting device to each of the two cast-in-place lifting inserts at the top edge of the panel (Figure 3).
-Use dunnage as blocking to prevent damage as each panel rotates from horizontal to vertical (Figure 10).
+Lifting, placing and spacing panels: Panels can be lifted from the horizontal, or stacked position, directly to a vertical position by attaching a lifting device to each of the two cast-in-place lifting inserts at the top edge of the panel (see HANDLING REINFORCED EARTH MATERIALS).
+Use dunnage as blocking to prevent damage as each panel rotates from horizontal to vertical (see figure below).